Ramesh9394/Portfolio_Data-Science/Telecom Churn/README.md

 ### Challenges
 - The data given was not labelled, so biggest Challenges were to tag customers either `Churn` or `Non-Churn` based on the activities from previous data.
 - Next challange was to correctly identify all the potential chuner in churn phase.
+- There was huge class imbalance in the target variable.
+To tackle the class imbalance, we have used SMOTE technique.

 ## 🛠 Skills
 - Python
 - Pandas and Numpy